-Bridging the Gap Between Mechanical Engineers and Stakeholders in Project Meetings in Ghana
+Bridging the Gap Between Mechanical Engineers and Stakeholders in Project Meetings in Ghana; the title does not capture the aspect of coomunication described in the content ?? what’s the independent and dependent variable ?
+Or is this an article generated from a previous study?

+This study examines the effectiveness of communication and stakeholder engagement in project meetings within the mechanical engineering industry

+Can tweak the topic to read:

+Enhancing Mechanical Engineers communication gap and effective Stakeholders Project engagement in Ghana

+Not clear:

+What was the unit of analysis in this study; and what was the unit of observation?

-Abstract
+Abstract should be single spaced

+Should include The topic, study objectives, based on what theory, research methodology, target population, what was the sample and sampling process, data collection instruments, data analysis tools, findings, conclusion, recommendations and a further area of research

 This study examines the effectiveness of communication and stakeholder engagement in project meetings within the mechanical engineering industry.
 A descriptive statistics analysis of 10 variables reveals a neutral to slightly positive perception of communication and engagement.
 While stakeholder engagement and meeting effectiveness are positively rated, technical communication and complexity of information presented are identified as challenges.
 The study suggests that simplifying technical information, improving technical communication skills, and regularly soliciting feedback can enhance project communication and stakeholder engagement.
-Based on the findings, five theories are developed: Simplification of Technical Information Enhances Stakeholder Understanding Effective Technical Communication Skills are Essential for Project Success, Regular Stakeholder Feedback Enhances Project Communication, Communication Tool Evaluation and Optimization Enhances Project Communication, and Meeting Optimization Enhances Communication Effectiveness.
+Based on the findings, five theories are developed: Simplification of Technical Information Enhances Stakeholder Understanding; Effective Technical Communication Skills are Essential for Project Success; Regular Stakeholder Feedback Enhances Project Communication; Communication Tool Evaluation and Optimization Enhances Project Communication, and Meeting Optimization Enhances Communication Effectiveness.
 The study provides recommendations for improving communication effectiveness, enhancing stakeholder engagement, and ultimately contributing to project success.

 KEYWORDS

-Mechanical engineers, stake holders, project meetings, communication gap, collaboration, technical communication, stakeholders engagement, project management, Ghana.
+Mechanical engineers, stake holders, project meetings, communication gap, collaboration, technical communication, stakeholders’ engagement, project management, Ghana.
+Collapse some key word; too many!

 INTRODUCTION

-Effective communication is the backbone of any successful project, and it's particularly crucial when mechanical engineers and stakeholders with varying technical backgrounds come together in project meetings (Talli et al., 2024; Stefanova et al., 2023; Al-Wardat et al.,2023).
+Effective communication is the backbone of any successful project, and it is particularly crucial when mechanical engineers and stakeholders with varying technical backgrounds come together in project meetings (Talli et al., 2024; Stefanova et al., 2023; Al-Wardat et al.,2023).
 In Ghana, where infrastructure development is on the rise, ensuring seamless communication between these groups can make all the difference in project outcomes.

 According to Gamil (2020), a lack of communication can also have negative effects like frustrating, perplexing, discouraging, and creating an environment where mechanical engineers are reluctant to collaborate and be productive.
 Ineffective communication among mechanical engineers is a significant contributor to waste production in the field, since it leads to rework and restoration because technical knowledge is not provided appropriately.
 Conventional means of communication, such progress meetings, email, and progress reports, have a lot of shortcomings.
 Project information is not provided promptly, which causes decisions to be delayed and projects to be delayed if the channel is not chosen properly (Haloul et al., 2024; Nyansiro et al., 2021; Hasan & Sacks, 2023).